CppMicroServices/rfcs/text/0006-BundleContext-Install-API.md

  * are expected to be the same and are not compared.
  *
  * @param location The location of the bundle library to install.
- * @param bundleManifest the manifest of the bundle at "location".
+ * @param bundleManifest the OPTIONAL manifest of the bundle at "location".
 If non-empty
  *        this will be used without opening the bundle at "location".
 Otherwise, the bundle will
  *        be opened and the manifest read from there.
  * @return The Bundle objects of the installed bundle library.